 Okay, I have to say that whilst I was listening to my daughter, her father, HIM, the man to whom I am married and probably will always be married, was sitting in the background with a certain look on his face.
 The best description of the look is akin to a wild animal who is crossing a road and suddenly realizes that a car is racing toward him and will most likely smoosh him into little bits of blood and guts.
 The animal looks into the headlights and freezes because he doesn't know what else to do.
 That's HIM.
 Caught in the headlights.
 But behind the big eyes was the fleeting thought, 'If I don't move or make any noise, they will forget I'm here.'

-of escaping to a third world country where HIM can live on the beach
+Note the expression of dismay.
+Behind these eyes is an exotic, well-laid plan of escaping to a third world country where HIM can live on the beach and drink pina coladas. |

 The alternative, you see, would be the following: